Gender bias on Wikipedia: Article creation and deletion

 In the English Wikipedia and five other language editions that were studied by researchers, the ratio of articles about women to articles about men was higher than in three other databases.
 However, analysis with computational linguistics concluded that the way women and men are described in articles demonstrates bias, with articles about women more likely to use more words relating to gender and family.
 The researchers believe that this is a sign Wikipedia editors consider male the "null gender" (in other words, that "male" is assumed unless otherwise specified, an example of male as norm).
 Another critique of Wikipedia's approach, from a 2014 Guardian editorial, is that it has difficulty making judgments about "what matters".
-To illustrate this point they noted that the page listing pornographic actresses was better organized than the page listing women writers.
+To illustrate this point, they noted that the page listing pornographic actresses was better organized than the page listing women writers.

-The International Journal of Communication published research by Reagle and Lauren Rhue that examined the coverage, gender representation, and article length of thousands of biographical subjects on the English-language Wikipedia and the online Encyclopædia Britannica.
+The International Journal of Communication published research by Reagle and Lauren Rhue that examined the coverage, gender representation, and article length of thousands of biographical subjects on the English-language Wikipedia and the online Encyclopædia Britannica (as of June 2010).
 They concluded that Wikipedia provided better coverage and longer articles in general, that Wikipedia typically has more articles on women than Britannica in absolute terms, but Wikipedia articles on women were more likely to be missing than articles on men relative to Britannica.
 That is, Wikipedia dominated Britannica in biographical coverage, but more so when it comes to men.
 Similarly, one might say that Britannica is more balanced in whom it neglects to cover than Wikipedia.
 For both reference works, article length did not consistently differ by gender.
+A 2023 study using Wikidata to measure content found that Britannica, which covers 50,479 biographies, has 5,999 of them about women, about 11.88%.
+The study compared the figure to the 18.22% of biographies across Wikimedia projects that were of women, citing 2021 data.
 A 2011 study by researchers from the University of Minnesota and three other universities found that articles edited by women, "which presumably were more likely to be of interest to women", were "significantly shorter" on average than those worked on by men or by both men and women.

-According to a 2021 study by sociologist Francesca Tripodi, biographies on Wikipedia about women are disproportionately nominated for deletion as non-notable.
 In October 2018, when Donna Strickland won a Nobel Prize in Physics, numerous write-ups mentioned that she did not previously have a Wikipedia page.
 A draft had been submitted, but was rejected for not demonstrating "significant coverage (not just passing mentions) about the subject".
+According to a 2021 study by sociologist Francesca Tripodi, biographies on Wikipedia about women are disproportionately nominated for deletion as non-notable.
+A 2024 study by Khandaker Tasnim Huq and Giovanni Luca Ciampaglia on English speaking Wikipedia additionally showed that deletion nominations happen 34% faster after the creation of women biographies than after the creation of men biographies.